devsecur/learning/Crypto/Blockchain.md

 > A simple Blockchain in Python

 TODO: I want to play around with Blockchain.
-Therefore, I want to have a look at https://github.com/dvf/blockchain
+Therefore, I want to have a look at https://github.com/dvf/blockchain [Issue: https://github.com/devsecur/learning/issues/4]